 - Eligibility to be reviewed each month and if no longer expected to qualify (due to increase in trade) then you must de-register immediately

 - There will be safeguards to minimise abuse e.g. laying off one employee to replace them with more than one earning a lower wage or manipulation of payroll rates or timing from what would normally be payable.
-Link to the guidelines HERE
+More information about EWSS HERE

 Proprietary Directors on EWSS